 Meditation refers to a variety of practices to focus the mind and increase awareness.
 A person who is meditating may use certain techniques, such as specific postures and attention to breathing.
 Meditation has been examined as a way to address anxiety, cognitive impairment, depression, sleep-wake disturbances, and fatigue in patients with cancer.
+It has also been examined as a way to address caregiver strain and burden.

 Effectiveness Not Established